python/cpython/iOS/README.rst

 * ``iOS/Resources/bin`` has been added to the path, providing some shims for the compilers and linkers needed by the build.
-Xcode requires the use of ``xcrun`` to invoke compiler tooling; however, ``xcrun`` embeds user- and version-specific paths into the sysconfig data, which limits the portability of the compiled Python.
-It also requires that compiler variables like ``CC`` include spaces, which can cause significant problems with many C configuration systems which assume that ``CC`` will be a single executable.
-The ``iOS/Resources/bin`` folder contains some wrapper scripts that present as simple compilers and linkers, but wrap underlying calls to ``xcrun``.
+Xcode requires the use of ``xcrun`` to invoke compiler tooling.
+However, if ``xcrun`` is pre-evaluated and the result passed to ``configure``, these results can embed user- and version-specific paths into the sysconfig data, which limits the portability of the compiled Python.
+Alternatively, if ``xcrun`` is used *as* the compiler, it requires that compiler variables like ``CC`` include spaces, which can cause significant problems with many C configuration systems which assume that ``CC`` will be a single executable.

+  To work around this problem, the ``iOS/Resources/bin`` folder contains some wrapper scripts that present as simple compilers and linkers, but wrap underlying calls to ``xcrun``.
+This allows configure to use a ``CC`` definition without spaces, and without user- or version-specific paths, while retaining the ability to adapt to the local Xcode install.
+These scripts are included in the ``bin`` directory of an iOS install.

   The path has also been cleared of any user customizations.
 A common source of bugs is for tools like Homebrew to accidentally leak macOS binaries into an iOS